OpenEvalProject/evals/manuscripts/elife-00603/v1/manuscript.md

 To select the number of modules in Arboretum we used a combination of penalized log likelihood and manual inspection.
 First we computed the penalized log likelihood using the minimum description length (MDL) as the penalty with different values for the number of modules, k = 5, 7, 9, 11.
 The MDL penalty increases as a function of the number of parameters in our model, which is equal to the number of means and variances we estimate for each extant species, and the size of the transition matrices in both extant and ancestral species (see Roy et al., 2013 for more details).
 Using this process the number of modules asymptotes at k = 9.
 We next inspected the patterns associated with each module, which entailed plotting the mean expression profile of each module and selecting k to reflect the most distinct temporal patterns.
 Using this process we determined that k = 5 gave us the most meaningful and distinct set of profiles in terms of the GO processes enriched in different modules and the patterns associated with each module.
 Higher values of k did not improve the GO enrichment and was prone to module switching between closely related expression profiles.

-To measure the amount of signal captured by our modules, we estimated the percent variance explained, defined as 1−SerrStotal, where Serr is the sum of squared errors between the measured expression profile of a gene, and its predicted expression profile.
+To measure the amount of signal captured by our modules, we estimated the percent variance explained, defined as $1−\frac{S_{err}}{S_{total}}$, where Serr is the sum of squared errors between the measured expression profile of a gene, and its predicted expression profile.
 The predicted expression profile is the mean of the module to which the gene is assigned.
 Stotal is defined as the total variance in the expression data.
 This is also called the coefficient of determination.

-## Calculation of Ancestral Module Conservation Index (AMCI)
+### Calculation of Ancestral Module Conservation Index (AMCI)

 The Ancestral Module Conservation Index (AMCI) is defined for every species (except the LCA) as the tendency of the genes in that species to conserve their module assignment compared to the assignment in its immediate ancestor.
 The AMCI for a species t is calculated as the average of the diagonal elements of t’s transition matrix.
 Because each element is a probability value, the AMCI is bounded between 0 and 1.
 The closer it is to 1, the more likely is the species to preserve the module assignments of its immediate ancestor, and the closer it is to 0, the more likely it is to diverge from the module assignments of its immediate ancestor.

-## Calculation of Module Contraction Index, Module Expansion Index and Module Stability
+### Calculation of Module Contraction Index, Module Expansion Index and Module Stability

 We defined two metrics for measuring module divergence: the Module Contraction Index (MCI) and the Module Expansion Index.
 At each phylogenetic point, s, we estimate for each module m: (1) ‘innovations’: the number of genes for which the module assignment is m in s but not m in s’s immediate ancestor, and (2) ‘divergences’: the number of genes for which the module assignment is m in s’s ancestor but not in s.
-We define the global MCI of a module as the sum of divergences across all species (extant or ancestral, except the LCA) divided by a normalization term, Z, defined as follows: ∑s,t∈S,s≠tNst, where S is the set of all species other than the LCA, t is s’s immediate parent, and Nst is the number of genes for which we have a module assignment in both s and t.
+We define the global MCI of a module as the sum of divergences across all species (extant or ancestral, except the LCA) divided by a normalization term, Z, defined as follows: $\sums,t\inS,s\neqtN_{st}$, where S is the set of all species other than the LCA, t is s’s immediate parent, and Nst is the number of genes for which we have a module assignment in both s and t.
 We define MEI as the sum of all innovations divided by Z.

 We define the stability of a module j by estimating the fraction of cluster assignments in a parent–child species pair that have the same assignment j in that pair of species.

-## Enrichment analysis of Gene Ontology (GO) processes
+### Enrichment analysis of Gene Ontology (GO) processes

 We use the FDR corrected hyper-geometric p-value to assess enrichment of GO processes in a given gene set or time point.
 We use the Benjamini–Hochberg method of FDR calculation.
 We use the Gene Ontology terms for S. cerevisiae downloaded from the Saccharomyces Genome Database (SGD, http://www.yeastgenome.org/).
 For all other species, we use orthology to transfer the S. cerevisiae annotations, as previously described (Wapinski et al., 2007b).
 The GO enrichments for each Arboretum module are listed in Supplementary files 1 and 2.

-## Enrichment analysis of cis-regulatory elements
+### Enrichment analysis of cis-regulatory elements

 We used a database of species-specific motifs (Habib et al., 2012) to search for cis-regulatory elements in 600 bp upstream of the start codon of each gene in each species.
 Enrichment was assessed based on the p value from the Hypergeometric distribution.
 The species-specific motif library was created by starting from known position weight matrices in S. cerevisiae (MacIsaac et al., 2006; Zhu et al., 2009) and refining them using an Expectation Maximization framework on individual species sequences.
 To find instances of motif matrices we used a procedure similar to Habib et al. (2012).
 Briefly, we scan the upstream sequence of a gene summing over all instances of a motif to get a real-valued number per promoter that measures the affinity of a TF for a promoter.
 These numbers are ranked to select the top 40% genes with the highest affinities and these are considered as target genes for the motif.

-## Contribution of gene duplication to module reassignment
+### Contribution of gene duplication to module reassignment

 We assessed the contribution of gene duplication to module reassignment at several levels.
 First, we considered all orthogroups with duplications as a single set.
 To assess the tendency of a gene to be reassigned between modules before and after duplication, we compared the normalized number of reassignments of a gene pre-duplication to the minimum, maximum and average of the normalized number of reassignments of its two ‘descendant’ copies post-duplication.
 The normalization factor for the pre-duplication counts was the number of species before duplication, and the normalization factor for the post-duplication counts was the number of species including and after the duplication.
 In both cases we excluded a species from the normalization if it lost the gene or had a missing value.
 We then used the normalized reassignment counts to generate the cumulative distributions for number of reassignments pre-duplication, and minimum, maximum and average number post-duplication, and compared these using a Kolmogorov–Smirnov (KS) test.